Nathalie Björn: Early career

 Björn started at Vaksala SK, a sports club in Uppsala, for which she played in the Swedish Cup at age 14.
-In 2013, as a 16-year-old, she played for IK Sirius in the Elitettan, the second division in Swedish football that was newly founded that year.
+In 2013, as a 16-year-old, she played for IK Sirius in the Elitettan, the second division in Swedish football, which was newly founded that year.
 Finishing third, the club narrowly missed promotion to the Damallsvenskan.
 Björn then moved to second-placed AIK and played for them in the first division the following season, where they narrowly avoided relegation as third-to-last.
 In the 2015 season, the club came last and was relegated again.

 Björn then moved to runners-up Eskilstuna United.
 With this she came third in 2016 and 2017 and took part in the 2016/17 UEFA Champions League, where she played over 90 minutes in the two wins against Glasgow City FC in the round of 16.
 In the round of 16 against VfL Wolfsburg she was substituted in after 81 minutes.